andrewgremlich/ai-freelance/SCRIPT.md

 *CAN SKIP* Sympathetic starts with "S" and "S" stands for stress, and "Parasympathetic" starts with "P" and "P" stands for peace.
 Or for imagery, a "S" could be for sprinting where the heart rate goes faster, and "P" can be for panda where a panda is peaceful.

-With that explained, I would really enjoy it if I can get everyone here to do a quick one minute meditation with me following box breathing pattern.
+In today's age where the software engineering industry is in flux, things can be stressful.
+I would really enjoy it if I can get everyone here to do a quick one minute meditation with me following box breathing pattern in order to de-stress about the industry.

 _ONE MINUTE BOX BREATHING_